 The putt that put Harbor Shores on the map

-BENTON HARBOR, Mich. -- The Senior PGA Championship presented by KitchenAid takes place this week at Harbor Shores.
+BENTON HARBOR, Mich. -- The Senior PGA Championship presented by KitchenAid takes place next week at Harbor Shores.

-Harbor Shores also hosted the 2012 Senior PGA Championship, which was won by England's Roger Chapman.
+Harbor Shores also hosted the 2012 Senior PGA Championship, which was won by England's Roger Chapman and the 2014 edition, won by Colin Montgomerie.

 It usually takes a lot of time for a course to generate notable moments in its history.
 That isn't the case with Harbor Shores.